 These days, my collection is primarily made up of a variety of triple-milled soaps.
-The triple-milling process involves a special machine that shreds and rolls the soap until it becomes a smooth paste-like substance, and this shredding and rolling is done ̶ yup, three times!
+The triple-milling process involves a special machine that shreds and rolls the soap until it becomes a smooth paste-like substance.
+This shredding and rolling is done ̶ yup, three times!
 I’m not a soap snob, but most sources of bath soap information agree that French triple-milled varieties are the highest quality.
 The name is deceiving, because a triple-milled soap isn’t necessarily produced in France.
-The triple-milling process was invented by traditional French soap makers in France in the 1700s, and thus the nation’s name has stuck, perhaps as homage to its role in this quality-enhancing process.
+The triple-milling process was invented by traditional French soap makers in France in the 1700s.
+The nation’s name has stuck, perhaps as homage to its role in this quality-enhancing process.

 There are always plenty of bars of The Vermont Country Store’s triple-milled soaps in my stash.
 These natural soaps have a gentle, all-vegetable base and are made in Winooski, Vermont (not far from where I live) using the Old-World French triple-milling method.
 I give them high marks in five key characteristics of the best soaps I’ve ever used.

 Harder soap is generally better.
 Why?
 One reason is because a hard, dense bar lasts longer.
 Have you ever held an ooey-gooey glob that’s sat in a wet soap dish a bit too long?
 It’s not easy to hang onto, let alone use to lather up a washcloth.
 All you want to do is put it back down and hope it dries out a bit before you use it again.
 Last winter a bar of my Vermont Country Store soap sat in a soap dish full of water a full 24 hours.
 I discovered it while taking a shower next day and thought for sure it would be a handful of mush, but it wasn’t!
 Not gooey at all, it went on to live a long happy life…